dynbey/Local-Device-Manager-and-Microsoft-Catalog/README.md

-This Powershell file was tested under Microsoft Windows 11 (10.0.26200.7462 aka 25H2) German edition and Powershell 7.5.4.
+This Powershell Script file was tested under Microsoft Windows 11 (10.0.26200.7462 aka 25H2) German edition and Powershell 7.5.4.

-First it looks at the entries of Microsoft Device Manager and collects all devices.
+First the Powershell Script looks at the entries of Microsoft Device Manager and collects all devices.
 Then it opens notepad.exe and lists all drivers incl.
 Version in a CSV File.

 Then it looks in an enhanced way for drivers for for Windows 11, 25H2 at Microsoft Catalog.